[Editor’s note: this post has been edited to include a recent study from Australia.]

 How do they access expertise?

 The third paper is one recently published via the LSE Impact of Social Sciences blog: Australian survey indicates policy-makers still have major reservations about assigning priority to academic research by Michele Ferguson, Brian Head, Adrian Cherney and Paul Boreham.
-In fact, the Australian report is a whole project that includes several papers that can be found here: Publications from: Are Australian policymakers interested in social science research?
+In fact, the Australian report is a whole project that includes several papers: Are Australian policymakers interested in social science research?

 Among their publications is included a survey: